JJHPhoto/self_taught_programmer/README.md

 Oh, I guess `Range` is just a small part of this chapter.
 On to `While-Loops`.
 Those were interesting when I was working in `Java/Apex`.

 Ok, I'll end at the `Break`.
 Get it?

+## Day 18

+Continuing with the `Continue` statement.
+I'm here all day folks!

+Now on to a Nested Loop.
+I wonder where that nest is...

+Outer and inner loops.
+This reminds me of `APEX` or `Java`.

+Its still weird to me how lists look like variable sin `JS` but you're not using syntax like `let`, `const`, or `var`.

+Stopping here before starting the challenges and going over the vocab.